galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon announcement %} Tutorial process overview - what to expect.
 >
-- This tutorial for Galaxy users who write code as part of their routine work is in 3 parts.
+- This tutorial is in 3 parts.
-- The first part is all background reading, with an optional demonstration video and a dissected `Hello World!` example
+- The first part is background and introduction with an optional demonstration video and a dissected `Hello World!` example.
-- It should help readers understand what the ToolFactory does so they can decide whether the training is relevant to their needs.
-A *sorting hat*.
-- After that it's all hands on.
+- The rest is all hands on.
-- The second part involves choosing how to run the ToolFactory, installing it and importing the demonstrations in a sample history.
+- The second part involves choosing how to run the ToolFactory, installing it and importing the demonstration tools in a sample history where they can be rerun to see how the samples were configured.
 - The third part offers some tips and suggestions for exploring the demonstration tools and introduces some useful features.
 - The sample tools are the core documentation.
+They are trivially simple samples, each illustrating specific features as models for getting things done.
 - Hosting the ToolFactory on a public server is ill-advised, so an interactive tutorial is not possible.
-- When a developer examines the examples, they will quickly figure it out how it might be useful.
 {: .announcement}

 # 1. Tools, tool wrappers and the ToolFactory in Galaxy.